Zenith Transoceanic Royal 1000

 Zenith Transoceanic mod.
 Royal 1000 - Chassis 9AT41Z2 - Zenith Radio Corp.
 Chicago, IL - U.S.A. - 1958.

-The 1000 is a portable receiver with 8 frequency bands and AM reception.
-A rotary drum range changer allows selection of the Broadcast band (540 - 1600 kHz) and seven shortwave bands (2 to 22.5 MHz).
-The circuit is a superheterodyne type and uses 9 germanium transistors: 121-48 OSC, 121-49 mixers, 121-180 1st IF, 121-181 2nd IF, 121-64 1st Audio, 121-46 Drivers, 2 x 121-47 Audio outputs.
-The frequency conversion is single and the ZF/IF resonates at 455 kHz.
-Transistors are mounted on sockets, a holdover from tube assemblies.
+The 1000 is a portable receiver with 8 frequency bands and Amplitude Modulated Reception.
+A rotary drum band changer allows you to select the Medium Wave band (540 - 1600 kHz) and seven Short Wave bands (from 2 to 22.5 MHz).
+The circuit is of the superheterodyne type and uses 9 germanium transistors: 121-48 (Osc), 121-49 (Mixer), 121-180 (1st FI), 121-181 (2nd FI), 121-64 (1st Audio), 121-46 (Driver), 2 x 121-47 (Audio Output).

 Historical cold war note:

-As in other radio receivers with Medium Wave reception built and marketed in the U.S.A. starting from 1951 until 1963, it can be noted that also in the Royal 1000 the acronym CD (Conelrad) is impressed on the broadcast dial scale in correspondence with the two nuclear warning frequencies of 640 and 1240 kHz.
+As in other radio receivers with Medium Wave reception built and marketed in the U.S.A. starting from 1951 until 1963, it can be noted that in the Royal 1000 the acronym CD (Conelrad) is impressed on the broadcast dial scale in correspondence with the two nuclear warning frequencies of 640 and 1240 kHz.

 (For more information follow this link).